Walk 56: Thrapston Town Centre: The Star Spangled Banner

 IMG_7323

-7. We need to cross the street again into Oundle Road &, on the left’s an area known as Coronation Gardens…
+7. Cross the street back into Oundle Road again &, on the left’s an area known as Coronation Gardens…

 In 1953 the Girl Guides planted a garden here in celebration of Queen Elizabeth II coronation…